KazmirFahrier/Heart-Failure-Prediction-Neural-Networks/README.md

 <h1>Heart Failure Prediction — Neural Networks (HW2)</h1>

 <p>
-This notebook extends the HF pipeline with a <strong>PyTorch</strong> classifier.
+This project extends the HF pipeline with a <strong>PyTorch</strong> classifier.
 We implement core activations from scratch, verify a single-layer forward pass, and train a compact MLP on the SVMLight features produced in HW1.
 Below are the exact settings and observed results from the finalized run.
 </p>